BuhaAutilla/customer-segmentation-analysis/README.md

 ## Business Insights

-Most clustering projects stop at visualization.
-In this project I go one step further — translating clusters into **business actions**.
+Customer segments become more useful when they are interpreted as decision-support groups rather than only visual clusters.

-After performing customer segmentation, each cluster is analyzed to understand:
+In this project, each segment is analyzed in terms of:

-- spending behavior
+- spending intensity
-- purchase frequency
-- product preferences
+- relative income level
+- likely customer value
+- possible business relevance
-- marketing potential
+- potential targeting strategy

+The objective is to connect analytical output with practical actions such as retention, personalization, and differentiated marketing.

 ### Example Segment Interpretation